The Salty Koharu Has a Soft Spot for Me: Manga

+Anime

+An anime television series adaptation was announced on March 18, 2026.
+The series will be produced by Tezuka Productions and directed by Fumihiro Yoshimura, with Takashi Aoshima handling series composition, Daisuke Okushima designing the characters, and Shun Narita composing the music.
+It is set to premiere on October 6, 2026, on AT-X and other channels.
+The opening theme song is "Sugar Salt" (シュガーソルト) performed by Masayoshi Ōishi, and the ending theme song is "Hatsukoi Reply" (初恋リプライ) performed by HoneyWorks featuring Sara Hoshikawa.

 Reception

-The manga's eighth volume's obi reported that the series had collectively sold over 1.2 million copies both physically and digitally.
+The obi in the eighth volume of the manga reported that it had collectively sold over 1.2 million copies both physically and digitally.
 The light novel was nominated in four categories at the 2019 Ranobe News Online Awards.
-The manga adaptation was one of two winners (alongside I Think I Turned My Childhood Friend into a Girl) of the Men's Comic Prize at the 2022 Digital Comic Awards.
+The manga adaptation was one of two winners of the Men's Comic Prize at the 2022 Digital Comic Awards.